keigoi/kmclib/artifact.md

        - Modify 42 on [Line 4](https://github.com/keigoi/kmclib/blob/55a9baa11db02931cbee2983f11cb836bb31ea0c/test/paper/test.ml#L4) to “42”

-## STEP 2: Step-by-Step Instructions
+## STEP 2: Writing your own programs

 We explain how to edit, compile, and run a simple "Hello World" example.
 Below we assume that VSCode is open in the kmclib directory.